Write a little about yourself. Just a paragraph will do.

 Holiday (The Commodore Recordings); Ravel's String Quartet; and

 Mississippi John Hurt's "Today" (if you're not familiar with him,

-he was a Delta blues musician who finally got recognition when he
+he was a Delta blues musician who finally got recognition back in

-was in his late sixties.
-Fluid, easy-going (but technically
+the mid-60s when he was in his late 60s.
+Fluid, easy-going (but

-complex) guitar style, sweet gentle voice, and graceful, kindly
+technically complex) guitar style, sweet gentle voice, and

-manner.
-Like being serenaded to sleep by your favorite
+graceful, kindly manner.
+Like being serenaded to sleep by your

 Food?
 Here too I'll try (almost) anything at least once.
 Last